Wngui/CS2Snake/README.md

 <br>
 <p align="center">
   Why not play a game of Snake in CS2 while you wait for your teammates to clutch the round?
-It’s a fun way to pass the time and sharpen your skills!
 </p>

 ---